Go Back Go Back

 Widespread flooding in Zimbabwe

 Zimbabwe has experienced continuous heavy rainfall since December, with widespread flooding causing damage to infrastructure and property.
 About 6000 people have been affected and 2500 people are in urgent need of assistance.
-The rain has left hundreds of families in low-lying areas stranded after their homes were washed away by floodwaters, with the worst affected areas being Mashonaland West and Central provinces.
+The rain has left hundreds of families in low-lying areas stranded after their homes were washed away by floodwaters, with the worst affected areas being Mashonaland West and Central.

 While relief work has begun in the affected areas, there is still an urgent need to provide health and hygiene materials to those affected.
 UNFPA Zimbabwe is to deploy a rapid assessment team to the worst affected areas to assess urgent reproductive health needs.
 Contingency funds will be made available for the response.
 The Fund is to procure hygiene kits similar to those supplied to the Tokwe Mukosi flood victims, as well as Reproductive Health kits for pregnant women.